Can you imagine what it would be like if all deaths from covid-19 had occurred around your house?

 Brazilian government spent millions on luxurious steakhouse dinners

 Story shortlisted in the Information is Beatiful Awards 2017, with design by Vinicius Sueiro

 An analysis on 15,654 tweets by Brazilian presidential candidates shows what's unique in their political discourses

 Soccer is globalized.
 In the World Cup, this becomes even more evident: almost all stars play in clubs from outside their home countries.
 We explored the subject in-depth and used charts to show how this happened

 I tell stories with data.
 Ever heard that talk about chasing news and bringing to light issues that shouldn't be hidden?
-I do pretty much the same, but before knocking on doors, I write some code and build some spreadsheets.
-There are stories in every corner and there are also stories to be uncovered behind the numbers.
-I seek all of them.
+I do pretty much the same, but before knocking on doors, I write some code and analyze huge spreadsheets.
+There are stories in every corner and there are also stories to be uncovered in databases.
+I like them both.